nawidsayed/Cross-and-Learn/README.md

 ### Requirements

-The requirements can be found in requirements.txt and can be installed via `pip install -r requirements.txt`
+The requirements can be found in requirements.txt and can be installed via `pip install -r requirements.txt`.
+This implementation is optimized for high GPU utilization and thus preloads the entire UCF-101 dataset into RAM.
+At least 64GB of RAM are required.

 ### Data preparation UCF-101